Looking for support for your finance function? Book a time with an expert.

 Not all inventory items are created equal, and therefore, they shouldn't be managed equally.
 ABC analysis categorizes inventory based on value and velocity:

-• B items: Moderate value and importance
+• B items: these are moderate value items, and of importance

-3.Supply Chain Optimization
+3. Supply Chain Optimization

 • Vendor-managed inventory programs with key suppliers